 more smoked salmon.
 I can't get enough.

-Above center: That evening we stopped in Newport and had dinner at the original Mo's Restaurant.
+Above left: That evening we stopped in Newport and had dinner at the original Mo's Restaurant.

 Mo's is an Oregon coast institution and this is the restaurant that started it all, many years ago.